treecasiano/nitrate-cancer-analysis/README.md

 ## About this Application

 This app allows users to analyze the relationship between cancer incidence and nitrate levels in Wisconsin at the census tract level.
-It is one of two projects that satisfy requirements for the Capstone course in the University of Wisconsin-Madison's MS program in Cartography and GIS Development (a.k.a "Web Map Programmin").
+It is one of two projects that satisfy requirements for the Capstone course in the University of Wisconsin-Madison's MS program in Cartography and GIS Development (a.k.a "Web Map Programming").

 ## Technologies Used